benwinding/benw-blog/source/_drafts/perception-of-open-source-compensation.md

 It's easy to forget the big picture, but it's important, especially when trying to determine an idea of _fairness_.
 The truth is, all software development relies on an unfathomably large amount of open-source effort.

+![](https://i.imgur.com/NtAs0ZS.png)

 Countless libraries, tools, languages, specifications and the history of all their development, all contributes to even the smallest library created...

-![](https://i.imgur.com/NtAs0ZS.png)
+We are standing on the shoulders of giants after all.

 ## 3. Hard questions